 California governor vetoes bill requiring speeding alerts in new cars

-California bill would have required new cars to beep at drivers when they speed.
+California’s governor has vetoed a bill that would have required all new cars to beep at drivers when they speed

 SACRAMENTO, Calif. -- Gov. Gavin Newsom vetoed a bill Saturday that would have required new cars to beep at drivers if they exceed the speed limit.